Attorney Dax Garza

 Wrongful Death Actions Resulting From Oilfield Injuries

 If you pass away from your injuries, your family could be eligible to seek death benefits from the employer’s insurance program.
 If they file a wrongful death action against a third party, they could receive financial relief for all your medical costs, your lost financial support, and your final burial expenses.
-Your oilfield accident attorney will help you determine the unique value of your case depending on the details of your situation.
+Your Houston oilfield accident attorney will help you determine the unique value of your case depending on the details of your situation.

 Talk to Us Right Away to Ensure You Meet Crucial Deadlines